 In the above example, we start with a state named string

-followed by -
+followed by a -

 Import